miqwit/dedex/README.md

 # Dedex

 Dedex is a DDEX XML file parser.
 DDEX is a standard used in the music industry to deliver rich media content.
 See more info at [ddex.net](https://ddex.net/).
+This covers only the ERN (Electronic Release Notification) standard, for versions 3.8.2 and 4.1.

+In my past experiences as a developer, I always had to develop or enhanced a DDEX parser for ERN.
+I created one here that is as convenient to use as I always hoped for.

+The **Rule** mechanism is pretty useful and flexible.
+The DDEX ERN standard is extremely vast and there are many ways to use it.
+Most providers generate a simplified yet comprehensive XML file covering most of the needs.
+The Rules helps checking during the parsing that not only the XML is valid, but contain the minimal consistent information.

+It is possible to implement your own rules (contribute to this repository if you think other developers could make a use of it), and to implement a different set of rules for different provider.

+For instance, it is possible to enforce that for a given XML the ISRC is provided for all recordings, but not for another one.
+Providers rules can be modelled in a **Rules Set**.

+If you find this useful, please star this repository, and contribute.

 ## Usage